Jennie518/Jennie518.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I'm in the groove with software development at the University of Utah and set to graduate in December 2024.
-I'm on the hunt for a full-stack development or cybersecurity internship and stoked to dive into the tech world headfirst.

-With a B.S. in Biological Science, which have granted me a unique lens to view and understand the world, enriching my approach to tech solutions.
+I’m deeply engaged in software development at the University of Utah, anticipating my graduation in December 2024.
+As an aspiring full-stack engineer with a keen interest in web development, I am actively seeking internships that allow me to apply my skills in full-stack development.
+My background in Biological Science provides a unique perspective, enhancing my approach to innovative tech solutions and enriching my problem-solving strategies in the tech landscape.

 A bit more about me: